ayeks/SGX-hardware/README.md

 ### Desktop CPUs

+Use the [ark.intel.com](https://ark.intel.com/Search/FeatureFilter?productType=processors&SoftwareGuardExtensions=true) database to list all Intel CPUs that have the SGX feature.
+However be cautious with the following i7,i5 and E3 CPUs.
 According to the [Product Change Notification](http://qdms.intel.com/dm/i.aspx/5A160770-FC47-47A0-BF8A-062540456F0A/PCN114074-00.pdf) from October 1, 2015.
 Only the CPUs with the following S-Spec Numbers are able to execute SGX instructions:

 | Marketing Name | Processor# | Post-Conversion S-Spec |
 |----------------|------------|------------------------|